oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 * `severity` - (Optional) A filter to return only findings of a particular risk level.
 * `state` - (Optional) A filter to return only the findings that match the specified lifecycle states.
 * `target_id` - (Optional) A filter to return only items related to a specific target OCID.
+* `target_ids` - (Optional) An optional filter to return only findings that match the specified target ids.
+Use this parameter to filter by multiple target ids.

 ## Attributes Reference